 One thing you would notice immediately, could you travel back in time, would be the prevalence of certain odors.
-Dung from horses and other animals was a constant in the streets, and you would immediately notice human body odors and the oiliness of people’s hair.
+Dung from horses and other animals was a constant in the streets, and a time-traveling visitor would immediately notice human body odors and the oiliness of hair.
 Although Riley celebrated the pleasures of childhood and his small town life near the country, he, his family and all of his community were aware of its hazards and limitations.
 Life expectancy could be short.
 Child mortality rates were high.
 As noted earlier, the family lost one daughter when she was only four, and Riley knew other families who lost children.
 Medical care was primitive.
 Fire could quickly lay waste to individual homes and city blocks.

 Mary Alice became fast friends with little James Whitcomb Riley.
 She was fascinated with the staircase and called it the “staircase to heaven” and named each one of the steps.
 She also liked to slide down the banister.
 Mary Alice had a lively imagination and regaled the children with stories, eventually inspiring in turn, many years later, Riley’s poem with its famous refrain “the Gobble-uns’ll git you/ Ef You Don’t Watch Out!”